vengateshm/multi_module_architecture/README.md

 **ui** - Displays the data in the ui.

+**core** - This module contains code that is common across modules and also helper classes.

 Every feature will have their own domain and ui modules.
+Unit tests are written for domain, ui and core modules in their respective module tests folder.